jalacox/https-jalacox.github.io-reading-notes-/Reading-Notes/201/Class03/class-03.md

 2. Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?

-* No, it not not a valid JS array,
+* This is javascript array is valid because you access the value by accessing the

 3. List five shorthand operators for assignment in javascript and describe what they do.